radkr/qr-code-component-main/README.md

 ### Iteration 4

 Refactor the QR Code Component into a React functional component to allow displaying it upon user interaction.

+### Iteration 5

+Show and hide the QR Code Component as a modal upon user interaction.

 ## What I learned